-With the Company’s 2014 project acquisition in the Northern Territory, PNX Metals Limited now has a significant base and precious metals tenement portfolio in South Australia and the Northern Territory.
+With the Company’s 2014 project acquisition in the Northern Territory, PNX Metals Limited now has a significant base and precious metals tenement portfolio in the Northern Territory, in particular at Hayes Creek, and in South Australia.
 The Company aims to be a sustainable, profitable gold and base metals producer and successful explorer in the Pine Creek region of the Northern Territory.

 The Company has been renamed PNX Metals Limited, following approval by shareholders at the 2015 AGM and the updating of the company name with ASIC.
 PNX Metals Limited was previously Phoenix Copper Limited.

 A Scoping Study over the Hayes Creek Project was completed in March 2016 showing a robust economic base case that confirms the potential for the Project to become an economically viable operation.
 The Study indicates the Project to be profitable across the commodity cycle and capable of producing zinc concentrate and gold-silver doré from both open-pit and underground operations.
 Opportunities for Project enhancement which will be addressed in a Pre-Feasibility Study include increasing the resource base through near mine and regional exploration, increasing metal recoveries through optimisation of the mineral processing route, and improving capital and operating cost efficiencies.

 The Company is also conducting greenfields and brownfields exploration on the 19 exploration licences and 4 mineral leases on which it is earning up to a 90% interest via its strategic joint venture with gold producer Newmarket Gold Inc. (previously Crocodile Gold).